LivaNova

-LivaNova, PLC is an American medical device manufacturer domiciled in the UK.
+LivaNova, plc is an Italian-American medical device manufacturer based in the UK.
 The company develops devices used for cardiac surgery and neuromodulation.
 The company was formed in 2015 by a $2.7B merger between Houston, Texas-based Cyberonics, Inc. and Milan, Italy-based Sorin S.p.a.
 The company trades on the NASDAQ stock exchange under the ticker symbol "LIVN".

 History

 In 1956, Sorin Biomedica was founded by Italy's two largest industrial groups at that time: Fiat and Montedison (now under Edison).
 The name 'Sorin' is an acronym for Società Ricerche Impianti Nucleari (Company for Nuclear Plant Research).
 Later the company became known as Sorin Group.

 In 1987, Cyberonics, Inc. was founded in Houston, United States.

 In March 2015, the two companies announced they would be merging in a $2.7B transaction.
 The transaction closed and the company began trading under the new stock symbol on Oct.
 19. 2015.
 In December 2017, LivaNova announced it would acquire Imthera Medical for approximately $224M.

 In 2018, LivaNova sold its cardiac rhythm management business unit to MicroPort for $190M.